 If you have special requirements (e.g. a dog, children) please book by phone.
 Bear with us, we are very busy but will answer your call as soon we can.
 Alternatively, email us using the address at the bottom of this page

-Internet: if you have O2 or Vodafone, then you will now receive a 3G/4G signal (weather dependant) throughout the hotel
+Internet: if you have O2 or Vodafone, then you will receive a 3G/4G signal (weather dependent) throughout the hotel

 Many thanks and we look forward to welcoming you!